 The options are endless.
 My favorite so far - crystallised ginger and lime vodka!
 Check out some inspo here.

 Hit your local bulk store and create your favourite recipe in a jar.
 Here's the one I made.

 You'll be amazed at the range of treats at your local bulk store or even the supermarket bulk bins.
 A jar + a bow and you're done!

 I know a few people who use store-bought firestarters in their home fireplaces and stumbled on these as a cool alternative.

 I skipped adding the wicks and the kids had some broken Honey Stick crayons that I used for colour...
-I'd avoid using crayons if I don't know the ingredients.
+I'd avoid using crayons if you don't know the ingredients.

-Full disclaimer - I'm yet to try these, but they're cool decoration if nothing else.
+Full disclaimer - I'm yet to try these, but they're cool decorations if nothing else.